 - Cast: Dilip Kumar, Vyjayanthimala, Suchitra Sen, Motilal.

-I have watched Devdas 2002 and it compares in no way to this movie.
-I agree this movie is not in colour and is not elaborate but I think that it what makes it realistic.
+I have watched Devdas 2002, and it compares in no way to this movie.
+I agree this movie is not in color and is not elaborate, but I think that it what makes it realistic.
 Roy makes you believe that what you are watching is a village and not a palace (as Bhansali depicted in his version).
 Calcutta is shown as it should be and Chandramukhi’s kotha or clothes are not that elaborate either.
 (We must remember that she is no queen like Madhuri Dixit in Bhansali’s version).
-I have also seen Oriya villages (that are very similar to Bengali ones) because I originally come from one and I can say that Roy makes the village perfect.
+I have also seen Oriya villages (that are very similar to Bengali ones) because I formerly come from one and I can say that Roy makes the town perfect.
 No Zamindar in a village had sparkling houses (as in the new Devdas).

 Apart from the realism in location, Roy’s Devdas thrives in making the characters real.
-Sorry to say, Shahrukh was Shahrukh and not Devdas in the new movie whereas Dilip Kuman epitomises the real Devdas as he brings the character to life.
-There is no melodrama as in the new one and the actors succeed totally into delivering dialogues with deep meaning and weight.
+Sorry to say, Shahrukh was Shahrukh and not Devdas in the new movie whereas Dilip Kuman epitomizes the real Devdas as he brings the character to life.
+There is no melodrama as in the new one, and the actors succeed totally into delivering dialogues with deep meaning and weight.
 Everything is irreplaceable.

 The music is brilliant.
 Every song seems to haunt you.
 The lyrics are deep and probing and perfectly suited to the story.
 Everything in this movie is perfect.

 I can go on forever because there is so much I can say.
 Nothing can explain the depth in this movie; be it the dense story or the excellently portrayed and entirely realistic emotions expressed by the actors.
 I get pulled into the movie whenever I see it, and I always end up crying.
 It is one of the rarest and perfect films I have seen.